Midwifery at Northern Sun

 Yes, we encourage you to call (207) 798-3993 with any questions and our staff or doctors/midwives will be happy to help you.

-Sarah and Carrie are committed to empowering women to trust themselves and trust in birth.
+Sarah and the birthing team are committed to empowering women to trust themselves and trust in birth.
 Despite our technological age, many people recognize that birth is a sacred time for a family.